 One of the keys to a successful school year is a positive school climate.

 Made up of a mix of intangible and tangible resources, school climate is often the single most important factor in the success of a school.
-Positive school climate improves student achievement, teacher retention, mental and behavioral health, office referrals, and community perception.
+A sustainable positive school climate improves academic achievement, teacher retention, mental health, office referrals, and community perception.

-The National School Climate Center has identified 13 different aspects that are necessary to produce a healthy school climate.
-This Comprehensive School Climate Inventory (CSCI) is a tool that can help schools to determine where they stand in terms of climate.
+The National School Climate Council has identified 13 different aspects that are necessary to produce a healthy school climate.
+This Comprehensive School Climate Inventory (CSCI) is a tool that can help schools determine where they stand in terms of climate.

 Students and Positive School Climate

 When you have a positive school climate, often the first people to feel its effects are the students.
-Along with a sense of physical safety, students have supportive relationships with other students as well as with teachers.
-They are actively engaged in learning, working to the best of their ability and seeking assistance when they struggle.
+Along with a sense of feeling safe, students have supportive relationships with other students as well as with teachers.
+They are actively engaged in learning, working to the best of their ability, and seeking assistance when they struggle.

 School administration promotes this atmosphere by employing a definitive set of written rules that treat students fairly and equally.
 Disciplinary encounters are typically viewed as an opportunity for learning and improvement.
 Students with struggles and challenges receive support and assistance through school or community resources.